HIFU Risks & Side effects

 Does HIFU Risk damage my skin?

-HIFU is a safe treatment because the ultrasound energy targets only the upper dermal, lower dermal and SMAS layers of the skin.
+HIFU is a safe treatment because the ultrasound energy targets only the skin's upper dermal, lower dermal and SMAS layers.
 It does not cause any damage to the Epidermal area (top layer of the skin).

 Are there any medical conditions that prevent HIFU?